kyleshevlin/blog/src/posts/published/from-pastor-to-programmer/index.md

 ---
-tags: ['life story', 'pastor', 'programmer']
+tags: ['Life Story']
-date: "2018-02-05"
+date: '2018-02-05'
-slug: "from-pastor-to-programmer"
+slug: 'from-pastor-to-programmer'
-subtitle: "or Telling My Story Once and For All"
+subtitle: 'or Telling My Story Once and For All'
-title: "From Pastor to Programmer"
+title: 'From Pastor to Programmer'
+keywords: ['pastor', 'programmer', 'software engineer', 'web developer']
+description: 'In this article, Kyle Shevlin explains how he made the career change from being a pastor to a programmer.'
 ---

 I am often asked to share the story of how I went from being a Christian pastor to a software engineer.
 Now that I've started [Second Career Devs](https://secondcareerdevs.com), I am being asked this question so often that I thought it wise to write it down and answer it once and for all.